wclr/ts-node-dev/README.md

 * `--exit-child` - Adds 'SIGTERM' exit handler in a child process.
 * `--rs` - Allow to restart with "rs" line entered in stdio, disabled by default.
 * `--notify` - to display desktop-notifications (Notifications are only displayed if `node-notifier` is installed).
-* `--cache-directory` - tmp dir which is used to keep the compiled sources (by default os tmp directory is used)
+* `--cache-directory` - tmp dir which is used to keep the compiled sources (by default os tmp directory is used).
+DON'T share it between `ts-node-dev` processes otherwise bugs WILL occur.

 If you need to detect that you are running with `ts-node-dev`, check if `process.env.TS_NODE_DEV` is set.